mkhorasani/Streamlit-Authenticator/README.md

 ### 1. Creating a configuration file

 * Initially create a YAML configuration file and define your user's credentials: including names, usernames, and passwords (plain text passwords will be hashed automatically).
-* In addition, enter a name, random key, and number of days to expiry for a JWT cookie that will be stored on the client's browser to enable password-less re-authentication.
+* In addition, enter a name, random key, and number of days to expiry for a re-authentication cookie that will be stored on the client's browser to enable password-less re-authentication.
 If you do not require re-authentication, you may set the number of days to expiry to 0.
 * Finally, define a list of pre-authorized emails of users who can register and add their credentials to the configuration file with the use of the **register_user** widget.
 * **_Please remember to update the config file (as shown in step 9) after you use the reset_password, register_user, forgot_password, or update_user_details widgets._**